-Many of my executive job seeking clients ask me that question when we first connect.
+That’s the question many of my executive job seeking clients ask me when we first connect.

 We discuss the fact that, by far, networking is the best way to land a job and that job boards yield dismal results.

-They’re concerned, and rightly so, that they neglected their network once they landed their current or most recent job.
+They’re concerned that they neglected their network once they landed their current or most recent executive job.

 This common problem is easily remedied . . . with some work and a plan . . . as outlined below.